greenelab/tribe-client/README.rst

 Requirements
 ------------
-If you do use tribe-client in a web server that uses Django, we recommend you use Django version 1.8 or newer.
+If you are using tribe-client in a web server that uses Django, we recommend you use Django version 1.8 or newer.